TAI-EPAM/page-objects-generator/README.md

 Structure of project:
 1) First step is user has to write JSON file by rules;
-2) After that program creates list of Search Rules which are based on JSON file;
+2) After that program creates list of `SearchRules` which are based on JSON file;
-3) Then JSON Schema Validator checks list of Search Rules on validness: as result throw exceptions if file has some problem, otherwise all list of Search Rules goes further;
+3) Then JSON Schema Validator checks list of `SearchRules` on validness: as result throw exceptions if file has some problem, otherwise all list of `SearchRules` goes further;
-4) After successful validation TypeTransformer class splits every Rules on three types: Common, Complex, Form;
+4) After successful validation `TypeTransformer` class splits every `SearchRule` on three types: `CommonSearchRule`, `ComplexSearchRule`, `FormSearchRule`;
-5) Then every search rules is checked by business logic on accordance.
+5) Then every `SearchRule` is checked by business logic on accordance.
 This is another place, where we can see exception;
-6) If we have list of Search Rules, program takes list of URL and WebPageBuilder and creates WebPage or generate exception;
+6) If we have list of `SearchRules`, program takes list of URL and `WebPageBuilder` and creates `WebPage` or generate exception;
-7) Then program creates list of WebElementGroup by checking accordance WebPage and SearchRule;
+7) Then program creates list of `WebElementGroup` by checking accordance `WebPage` and `SearchRule`;
-8) JavaClassBuilder decides which type of java file has to be build and puts them in JavaClass;
+8) `JavaClassBuilder` decides which type of java file has to be build and puts them in `JavaClass`;
-9) After all these manipulations program gives command for JavaWriter and .java source files are written in file.
+9) After all these manipulations program gives command for `JavaWriter` and .java source files are written in file.
 ## Getting Started
 ### Download application
 For downloading application you can use console and clone repository: